ForTest9999/ForTest/README.md

 The three libraries listed above should be installed for testing the model.

 ## Download model
-The trained model FCFAN.npz in the paper can be downloaded from: https://www.dropbox.com/s/5kxh43cz5xetlzv/FCFAN.npz?dl=0 To test the proposed method, you should download this trained model and put it in the current folder.
+The trained model FCFAN.npz reported in the paper can be downloaded from: https://www.dropbox.com/s/5kxh43cz5xetlzv/FCFAN.npz?dl=0 To test the proposed method, you should download this trained model and put it in the current folder.